kyungjae-lee/mcu-peripheral-drivers/README.md

 # MCU Peripheral Drivers

 This repository contains the source code for the **MCU Peripheral Drivers** development project.
-Visit "MCU Peripheral Drivers" section on my website for more details: [https://kyungjae.dev/mcu-peripheral-drivers/](https://kyungjae.dev/mcu-peripheral-drivers/).
+Visit the "MCU Peripheral Drivers" section on my website for more details: [https://kyungjae.dev/mcu-peripheral-drivers/](https://kyungjae.dev/mcu-peripheral-drivers/).

 ## Introduction

-* Developed MCU peripheral (GPIO, I2C, SPI, USART) drivers from scratch on the STM32F407-Discovery board
+* Developed MCU peripheral (GPIO, I2C, SPI, USART) drivers from scratch on the STM32F407G-Discovery board
 * Developed applications to test correct functionalities of each peripheral driver
+* Please see the [LCD Digital Clock](./lcd-digital-clock) project to observe how these drivers are utilized in a real-world embedded systems project